Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated a QD-nanocavity device that exploits a large Purcell enhancement to achieve a high degree of photon coherence at elevated temperatures.
 Our novel experimental approach based upon time-domain measurement first-order correlation function is able to distinguish between contributions from real and virtual phonon-mediated transitions in a single measurement.
-Exploiting this, at a temperature of 30~K that is compatible with the operational temperature of compact cryocoolers, we measure a ZPL coherence of $T_2/2T_1 = 0.80$ with a ZPL fraction of 0.71, compared to the $T_2/2T_1 = 0.11$ predicted by our model in absence of the Purcell enhancement.
-We note that these experimental results are achieved despite the studied QD device exhibiting significantly stronger thermal dephasing than was observed in previous QD studies, a result that indicates that the QD size/shape may play a role in determining the magnitude of phonon dephasing.
-We have also developed a theoretical model based upon the polaron framework that fully reproduces our experimental results.
+Exploiting this, at a temperature of $30~\mathrm{K}$ that is compatible with the operational temperature of compact cryocoolers, we measure a ZPL coherence of $T_2/2T_1 = 0.80$ with a ZPL fraction of 0.71, compared to the $T_2/2T_1 = 0.11$ predicted by our model in absence of the Purcell enhancement.
+These experimental results are achieved despite the studied QD device exhibiting significantly stronger thermal dephasing than was observed in previous QD studies, a result that indicates that the QD size/shape may play a role in determining the magnitude of phonon dephasing.
+We have also developed a theoretical model based upon the polaron framework that fully captures the temperature-dependent phonon processes in order to reproduce our experimental results.
 The excellent agreement between theory and experiment provides predictive power, allowing us to simulate an optimised cavity-QD device that can achieve $T_2/2T_1 = 0.92$ with a ZPL fraction of 0.83, while fully accounting for electron-phonon processes using experimentally measured parameters.